kognetiks/kognetiks-chatbot/documentation/overview.md

 ## What's New in Version 2.0.7

-* **Model Support**: The latest models available from OpenAI are dynamically added to model picklists.
-Available models now include gpt-4o and gpt-4o-mini.
-See Chatbot Settings > API/Model > Chat Settings.
+* **Model Support**: The latest models available from the AI platform you choose and are dynamically added to model picklists.
 * **Manage Chatbot Error Logs**: Added the ability to manage chatbot error logs, including the ability to download and delete logs.
 See Chatbot Settings > Tools.
 TIP: You must enable Diagnostics access the Tools tab.
 See Chatbot Settings > Messages > Messages and Diagnostics.
 * **Revised Reporting Settings Layout**: Revised and refreshed the Reporting Settings page layout for better visualization.
 See Chatbot Settings > Reporting.
-* **Conversation Continuation**: Added an additional setting to enable conversation continuation after returning to a page previously visited.
+* **Conversation Continuation**: Added a setting to enable conversation continuation after returning to a page previously visited.
 See Chatbot Settings > Settings > Additional Settings.

 ## What's New in Version 2.0.6